lrfinotti/five-qubit-quatum-code/five-qubit-code.md

 encoder_circ.draw("mpl")
 ```

+Let's check that the coefficients are indeed correct.
+We start with $\left| 0 \right\rangle_L$.

 ```{code-cell} ipython3
 logical_0 = Statevector(encoder_circ)
 ```

-Let's check that the coefficients are what we expect.
-They should all be real:
+Firstly, the scalars in the linear combination should all be real:

 ```{code-cell} ipython3
 for x in logical_0.data: